Low Water Pressure

 860-267-0110

-The Top Seven Causes of Poor Water Pressure
+The Top Seven Causes of Low Well Water Pressure

 1. A Clogged Sediment Filter

-Commonly found alongside other water treatment systems, sediment filters help filter out impurities in your water.
-Over time, the accumulation of iron and sediment can lead to pressure issues.
-This is why we recommended that you replace your sediment filter at least every three months.
+Often found alongside other water treatment systems, sediment filters help remove impurities in your water.
+Over time, the accumulation of iron and sediment can lead to pressure issues, so we recommend replacing your sediment filter at least every three months.

-If you experience poor water pressure often due to a clogged sediment filter, you may want to try a larger micron filter, or a larger filter unit called a Big Bertha.
+If you often experience poor water pressure from a clogged sediment filter, try a larger micron filter or a larger filter unit called a Big Bertha.

 2. Hard Water Deposits